greenware2/meh-whynot/README.md

 - [StupidVideos](http://stupidvideos.com) - What they used before YouTube.
 Was brought back sometime in 2016.

 # Messaging / Social Networking
-*Revivals of messaging services such as MSN Messenger, AOL, etc.*
+*Revivals of messaging services such as MSN Messenger, AOL, etc., and recreations of social networks like Facebook, Myspace, etc.*
 - [AOLEmu](https://aolemu.com/) - A complete emulation of the AOL service.
 - [Escargot](https://escargot.chat) - A back-end recreation of the MSN / Windows Live Messenger service.
 Its sister service, NINA, will support Yahoo Messenger, ICQ, and the like.
 Made by Animadoria, tonyshowoff, etc.
-- [Runningman Network](https://runningman.network/) - A recreation of the AOL Instant Messenger service.
-Ran by... honestly I don't know.
+- [Runningman Network](https://runningman.network/) - A back-end recreation of the AOL Instant Messenger service.
+Ran by... god knows who.
 - [TheRetrobook](https://theretrobook.net/) - A recreation of 2006 Facebook.
 - [Angiru](https://www.angiru.com.py/) - A recreation of mid-2000's Orkut.